Addiction Counseling & Community Health

 Community Health Workers provide services in public health, private health care, community-based social service agencies, and health care insurance companies.
 Community Health Workers also provide unique services to increase wellness and successful outreach to populations in need.

-Our Community Health Worker certificate prepares you to work in public health, private health care agencies, community-based social service agencies, and health care insurance organizations.
-With this certificate, you could provide services to others that increase wellness and improve access to health services through outreach activities.
+Our Community Health Worker occupational skills award prepares you to work in public health, private health care agencies, community-based social service agencies, and health care insurance organizations.
+With this award, you could provide services to others that increase wellness and improve access to health services through outreach activities.

 Addiction Counseling (AAS)